nickhericks/techdegree-project-1/README.md

 ## Code example
 An example of one of the JavaScript functions in this project:
-- getRandomQuote function accepts an array of objects as an argument.
+1. getRandomQuote function accepts an array of objects as an argument.
-- The array's length is used to generate a random number within the range of the array's index.
+2. The array's length is used to generate a random number within the range of the array's index.
-- The number is used to select a random object within the array, which the function then returns.
+3. The number is used to select a random object within the array.
+4. The function returns the random object.

 ```javascript
 function getRandomQuote(array) {